If money makes your brain loud, you do not need more detail. You need clarity at the right level.

 That is it.

-The power is not in staring at the number longer.
+The power is not in staring at the number.
+The power is in knowing that you looked.

 This matters too.

-You stop thinking in terms of shame and start thinking in terms of movement.
+You stop thinking in terms of shame.
+You start thinking in terms of progress.

 Keep the list short.